Please call free – 0800 707 6229 - for Huge Extra Savings on Wendy Wu Ancient China

 Day 15: Yellow River & Shanghai

-Learn about the river basin called ‘the birthplace of Chinese civilisation' at Zhengzhou's Yellow River Museum before heading to a lookout for panoramic views over the river itself.
+Learn about the river basin called ‘the birthplace of Chinese civilisation' at Zhengzhou's Yellow River Museum before heading to a lookout for panoramic views of the river itself.
 Fly to Shanghai.

 Days 16: Discover Shanghai